ori-drs/quadruped_robcogen/README.md

 All the above programs are either copied locally into this repo or available from ROS.

 ## Dependencies
-This repository contains a slightly modified copy of the RobCoGen executable (version 5.0.1), which is written in Java.
+This repository contains a slightly modified copy (to bypass the interactive menu) of the RobCoGen executable (version 5.0.1), which is written in Java.
 The following dependencies are therefore required to run the program correctly:
 - Java JRE
 - ANT
 - Ivy